abjerner/Skybrud.Social.Instagram/NUGET.md

-**Skybrud.Social.Instagram** is an authentication and service implementation for the Instagram Basic Display API and Insatgram Graph API.
+**Skybrud.Social.Instagram** is a .NET wrapper and API implementation for the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) and [Instagram Graph API](https://developers.facebook.com/docs/instagram-api).

-The package lets you set up an Instagram login page as well as communicating with the Instagram APIs in an object-oritented way, including strongly typed models for the returned data.
+The package helps handling some of the underlying authentication as well as communicating with both APIs in a strongly typed way.

-<br /><br />
+### Target Frameworks

+.NET Standard 1.3, .NET Standard 2.0 and .NET 7 ([read more](https://www.nuget.org/packages/Skybrud.Social.Instagram#supportedframeworks-body-tab)).

 ### Changelog

-The [**releases page**][Releases] lists all releases, and each there will be some information for each release on the most significant changes.
+The [**releases page**][Releases] on GitHub lists all releases, and for each release there will be some information for each release on the most significant changes.

-<br /><br />

 ### Documentation